Ottoia: Morphology

 The everted proboscis of Ottoia bears an armature of teeth and hooks.
 The detailed morphology of these elements distinguishes the two described species, O. tricuspida and O. prolifica.
 At the base of the pharynx, separated from the teeth by an unarmed region, sits a ring of spines.
 Behind this, at the front of the trunk, lies a series of hooks and spines, arranged in a quincunx pattern like the five dots on a domino or dice.

 Ecology

 A reconstruction of Ottoia burrowing in substrate, nearby a Haplophrentis.

 Ottoia was a burrower that hunted prey with its eversible proboscis.
 It also appears to have scavenged on dead organisms such as the arthropod Sidneyia.

 The spines on the proboscis of Ottoia have been interpreted as teeth used to capture prey.
 Its mode of life is uncertain, but it is thought to have been an active burrower, moving through the sediment after prey, and is believed to have lived within a U-shaped burrow that it constructed in the substrate.
 From that place of relative safety, it could extend its proboscis in search of prey.
-Gut contents show that this worm was a predator, often feasting on the hyolithid Haplophrentis (a shelled animal similar to mollusks), generally swallowed them head-first.
+Gut contents show that this worm was a predator, often feeding on the hyolithid Haplophrentis (a shelled animal similar to mollusks), generally swallowed them head-first.
 They also show evidence of cannibalism, which is common in priapulids today.